The International Trade Blog Export Forms

 House Bill of Lading

-A house bill of lading is a document issued by a freight forwarder to a shipper to acknowledge receipt of their items for shipment.
+A house bill of lading (HBL) is a document issued by a freight forwarder or a non-vessel operating company (NVOCC) to a shipper to acknowledge receipt of their items for shipment.
+In other words, it's a receipt for the goods.

-The shipper is the exporting company, and the freight forwarder (which can also be referred to as a forwarding agent) is the company they’ve hired in order to arrange transportation of their goods to a foreign destination.
-The freight forwarder then books cargo space with carriers.
+The shipper is the exporting company, and the freight forwarder or NVOCC (which can also be referred to as a forwarding agent) is the company they’ve hired to arrange transportation of their goods to a foreign destination.
+The freight forwarder or NVOCC then books cargo space with carriers.

 Master Bill of Lading